 Medal established as an award for outstanding meritorious achievement or service to the United States, see Ex.
 Ord.
 No. 11448, Jan.
 16, 1969, 34 F.R.
-915, as amended, set out as a note preceding section 1121 of Title 10.
-Armed Forces.
+915, as amended, set out as a note preceding section 1121 of Title 10, Armed Forces.

 § 503.
-Awards and insignia for excellence in service or conduct

-The Coast Guard may award trophies, badges, and cash prizes to Coast Guard personnel or groups thereof, including personnel of the reserve components thereof whether or not on active duty, for excellence in accomplishments related to Coast Guard service, to incur such expenses as may be necessary to enter such personnel in competitions, and to provide badges or buttons in recognition of special service, good conduct, and discharge under conditions other than dishonorable.
+Awards and insignia for excellence in service or conduct groups thereof, including personnel of the reserve components thereof whether or not on active duty, for excellence in accomplishments related to Coast Guard service, to incur such expenses as may be necessary to enter such personnel in competitions, and to provide badges or buttons in recognition of special service, good conduct, and discharge under conditions other than dishonorable.